 Place your printed image on your Light Grip Cutting Mat as shown on the Mat Preview Page.
 Press down firmly or use a brayer.

-Note: IF you check before you unload the mat then you have the option of repeating the cut by pressing the Go button again.
+Note: IF you check before you unload the mat, you can repeat the cut by pressing the Go button again.
 So make this a habit!

 Did you know?
 You can create a custom material setting.
 I have directions for this in my post, How to Make Glitter Sticker on an Ipad.